Rukeanu/SQL-6/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | SQL, DML, DDL                                                                                              |

-Let’s expand our data model to involve a new business feature.
+Let's add a new business feature to our data model.
-Every person wants to see a personal discount and every business wants to be closer for clients.
+Every person wants to see a personal discount and every business wants to be closer for customers.

-Please think about personal discounts for people from one side and pizzeria restaurants from other.
-Need to create a new relational table (please set a name `person_discounts`) with the next rules.
+Think about personal discounts for people from one side and pizza restaurants from the other.
+Need to create a new relational table (please set a name `person_discounts`) with the following rules.
-- set id attribute like a Primary Key (please take a look on id column in existing tables and choose the same data type)
+- Set id attribute like a Primary Key (please have a look at id column in existing tables and choose the same data type).
-- set for attributes person_id and pizzeria_id foreign keys for corresponding tables (data types should be the same like for id columns in corresponding parent tables)
+- Set attributes person_id and pizzeria_id as foreign keys for corresponding tables (data types should be the same as for id columns in corresponding parent tables).
-- please set explicit names for foreign keys constraints by pattern fk_{table_name}_{column_name},  for example `fk_person_discounts_person_id`
+- Please set explicit names for foreign key constraints using the pattern fk_{table_name}_{column_name}, for example `fk_person_discounts_person_id`.
-- add a discount attribute to store a value of discount in percent.
-Remember, discount value can be a number with floats (please just use `numeric` data type).
-So, please choose the corresponding data type to cover this possibility.
+- Add a discount attribute to store a discount value in percent.
+Remember that the discount value can be a floating-point number (just use the `numeric` datatype).
+So please choose the appropriate datatype to cover this possibility.